ikuseiGmbH/juniors-in-berlin/README.md

 This repository is a starting point to collect information about companies worldwide **supporting junior developers**.

-**Juniors** are developers that are at the beginning of their career.
+**Juniors** are developers who are at the beginning of their career.
 Maybe they are working students studying computer science or teached themselfes at home.
 Maybe they joined a bootcamp or Rails Girls Summer of Code.
 Though they might have some knowledge they are incredibly eager to explore more and learn best practice from their future colleagues.

 ### Situation